New to Sly Flourish? Start Here or subscribe to the newsletter.

 Being a great DM means constantly and continually reviewing and honing our craft.
 It means we will be learning how to become better DMs the rest of our lives.
 It means we'll have some good games and some bad ones but we'll always learn something.
 Watching a professional like Perkins is a great way to see how a master runs a game and how even a master can struggle to keep the spotlight moving from player to player.

-Share this article with your friends using this link: https://slyflourish.com/playing_favorites.html
+Share this article by copying this link: https://slyflourish.com/playing_favorites.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.